Nolle Prosequi Georgia: What Does Nolle Prossed GA Mean?

 So, it is that assigned government attorney prosecuting the case who can enter a nolle prosequi, mark it as a dead docket case, or move toward trial.
-Plus, this same prosecuting state lawyer decides whether to accuse the case as a misdemeanor or felony and whether the cases requires grand jury indictment.
+Plus, this same prosecuting state lawyer decides whether to accuse the case as a misdemeanor or felony and whether the case requires a grand jury indictment.

 Similarly, if due to a fatal flaw in the case (e.g., an airtight alibi for the accused, or DNA evidence does not match), the prosecuting attorney can opt to not go forward since the charges cannot be proved due to some shortcoming in the evidence.
 In some cases, the lack of a key witness can keep them from having the necessary proof.

 The descriptive courtroom step or procedure to signify that he or she will no longer prosecute is an oral or written motion to dismiss charges, and this is signified by signing off, and offering to the judge that the nolle prosequi filed that day terminates the prosecution.

 What does “nolle” mean?
 In English, to have a criminal case nol prossed essentially means that a prosecutor has elected to discontinue, drop, or no longer pursue a pending criminal charge, as currently filed and “of record” against you at that time.
 The Latin word “nolle” is roughly translated as “will no longer” and prosequi is Latin for “prosecute.”What Does Nolle Prossed Mean?

 So, this Latin phrase is lawyer talk for “case dismissed.”
 No meaningful difference exists between the nolle prosequi meaning and “dismissed” in our courts’ criminal statutes.
 In many traffic courts or lower-level tribunals, the prosecutor will write “N.P.” or “NP” as the abbreviated for dropping that specific count or traffic citation.

 Some cases in a court’s criminal docket may reach a more advanced stage of moving forward with criminal charges, called a formal accusation or indictment.
 Yet, in all court systems, other cases get lost, neglected, or misplaced in the clerk’s office and may not be found until the criminal case has passed the statute of limitations.How a Nolle Prosequi Georgia May Occur Before Trial